Carlos Santana Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Carlos Santana and his .513 slugging percentage over his past 10 games, take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.
+On Tuesday, Carlos Santana (.513 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 7:05 PM ET.

-In his last game, he went 1-for-4 with a double against the Brewers.
+In his previous game he had a hitless showing (0-for-4) against the Cubs.

 Carlos Santana Game Info & Props vs. the Cubs